Mexican Ponche

 I found these in a Food 4 Less store, they also are commonly found in Food Max stores.
 Vallarta Markets or other markets that serve Latinos are good possibilities, too.

-Look for the Tamarind in the Mexican spice section, generally they sell them in bulk.
+Look for the fresh tamarind pods in the Mexican spice section, generally they sell them in bulk.

 tamarind pots, cinnamon sticks, raisins and an apple on a cutting board